squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 </aside></p>

 So, I thought I'd take you through what I came up with and how it compares to the implementations in the major browser engines.
+Mostly, though, I just think the data structure I used is neat and want to tell you about it (fair warning: it's not novel).

-## What is a named character reference
+## What is a named character reference?

-`&bigcirc;` &rarr; &bigcirc;
+A named character reference is an HTML entity specified using an ampersand (`&`) followed by an ASCII alphanumeric name.
+An ordained set of names will get transformed during HTML parsing into particular code point(s).
+For example, `&bigcirc;` is a valid named character reference that gets transformed into the symbol &bigcirc;, while `&amp;` will get transformed into &amp;.

+<p><aside class="note">

+Note: The &bigcirc; symbol is the Unicode code point `U+25EF`, which means it could also be specified as a *numeric* character reference using either `&#x25EF;` or `&#9711;`.
+We're only focusing on *named* character references, though.

+</aside></p>

+Here's a few properties of named character references that are relevant for what we'll ultimately be aiming to implement:

 - Always starts with `&`
-- Only contains ASCII characters
+- Only contains characters in the ASCII range
 - Case-sensitive
 - Usually, but not always, ends with `;`
+- Are transformed into either 1 or 2 code points
-- Usually maps to one grapheme (i.e. most second code points are combining code points), but not always (e.g. `&fjlig;` maps to `U+0066 U+006A` which are just the ASCII letters `fj`)
+  + Mostly irrelevant side note: those code point(s) usually make up one [grapheme](https://www.unicode.org/glossary/#grapheme) (i.e. most second code points are combining code points), but not always (e.g. `&fjlig;` maps to `U+0066 U+006A` which are just the ASCII letters `fj`)

-Most crucially, though, the mappings of named characters references are fixed.
+Most crucially, though, the mappings of named characters references are *fixed*.
 The [HTML standard](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references) contains this note about named character references:

 > **Note:** This list is static and [will not be expanded or changed in the future](https://github.com/whatwg/html/blob/main/FAQ.md#html-should-add-more-named-character-references).